sofiallende/sofiallende.github.io/_talks/talk-3.md

 To access the Oceananigans.jl file, please download [here!](http://sofiallende.github.io/files/Exemples/one_dimensional_diffusionTS_iceoceanBC.jl)

+\vspace{2cm}

 We use this example to compute the relative error from different numerical resolutions.
 Our 'theoretical solution' corresponds to the spatial resolution equal to $16384$.
+We observe that this scales similarly to $ dx^{1.5}$, which is slightly less than the second-order spatial numerical scheme used in Oceananigans.

 <img src="/images/Exemples/Erreur_L2_efrBC.png" width="700">